AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

 feature: Workfront Fusion
 exl-id: 116df088-20a7-40a8-8880-9f422dc37632
 ---
-# Microsoft Dynamics 365 modules
+# [!DNL Microsoft Dynamics 365 modules]

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Microsoft Dynamics 365, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Microsoft Dynamics 365], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).